TechTeam473/techteam473.github.io/about-us.md

 # About Us

 We're a six person team who share a love of computer science.
 We host a wide variety of skills and passions that allow us to make incredible things.
-Our current project is Fable, an open world RPG filled with magical calamities and governmental tensions.
+Our current project is The Epic of Nalia, an open world RPG filled with magical calamities and governmental tensions.

 <hr class="shorter">